Mikaela/mikaela.github.io/_posts/2015-03-12-stay-away-from-anope.md

 * It's 2015-03-03 and I am being suicidal, because real life issues (school, gatekeeping, depression etc.) and I am looking for peer support channel for asexual people.
+    * Update on 2015-03-25: for more information about these real life issues or the biggest ones, plase see [this post.]({% post_url 2015-03-25-leaving-bots-life.md %})
 * I find one and connect to network that I have never heard about and join the channel and it seems nice one.
 Sadly the network is controlled by Anope developers (even if I thought they were just at Teranova) and